Context-Free Recognition with Transformers: Introduction

 \section{Introduction}

 Transformers are proficient at many natural language \citep{qin2024largelanguagemodelsmeet} and coding \citep{jiang2024surveylargelanguagemodels} tasks, both of which involve processing hierarchical structures.
-Classically, the ability to process hierarchically nested structures is closely connected to the ability to model context-free languages ($\cfl$s).
-Analysis of internal representations---syntactic probing---has shown that transformers learn to encode syntactic features relevant for parsing, the task of extracting the syntactic structure of a sentence \citep{hewitt-manning-2019-structural, arps2022probingconstituencystructureneural, zhao-etal-2023-transformers}.
-Moreover, empirical work has found that transformers can leverage \emph{parallelism} to parse distinct substrings of an input in parallel \citep{allen-zhu2025physics, schulz2025unravelingsyntaxlanguagemodels}, suggesting an inherent bias towards learning \emph{parallel parsing}.
-However, we lack a precise theory of how $\cfl$ recognition can be exactly implemented in model internals, and which types of syntax can transformers provably represent.
-To this end, we study whether transformers can correctly determine the grammaticality of a sentence according to a context-free grammar.
+In formal language theory, this hierarchical structure is captured by context-free languages ($\cfl$s), a canonical formal model for the kind of syntax that natural language and code rely on.
+Empirical work supports this view: analysis of internal representations---syntactic probing---has shown that transformers learn to encode syntactic features relevant for \emph{parsing}, the task of extracting the syntactic structure of a sentence \citep{hewitt-manning-2019-structural, arps2022probingconstituencystructureneural, zhao-etal-2023-transformers}.
+However, the literature lacks a precise theory of how transformers can implement $\cfl$ recognition.
+Our paper fills this gap.